Garry Sobers – Greatest All-Rounder in the History of Cricket

 Indeed, for several years, England matches counted in the Test records before being reclassified on the insistence of the game’s rulers.
 His regrets must be that he missed out on the riches the modern game has had to offer.
 Just imagine how much he would fetch in an IPL auction – and that, after taking over from Worrell, West Indies did not really progress under his captaincy.

 Although, he was hardly the only great player for whom leadership did not work out.
 Garry Sobers had little enthusiasm for the politics that motivated many West Indies players.
 Some of whom he disappointed by visiting Rhodesia and not criticizing the Caribbean rebels that toured apartheid, South Africa.
 He has numerous cricketing achievements.
 In 1964, he was declared Wisden Cricketer of the Year.
 Then in 2000, he was selected as one of five Wisden Cricketers of the Century.

-Overall, he played 383 first-class matches, in which he scored 28,314 at 54.87 with 86 hundred, 121 fifties, 407 catches, including a career-best 365* against Pakistan.
+Overall, he played 383 first-class matches, in which he scored 28,314 at an average of 54.87 with 86 hundred, 121 fifties, and 407 catches, including a career-best 365* against Pakistan.
 Moreover, his bowling stats in first-class cricket are very impressive as well, by getting 1043 wickets at 27.74 with the best of 9 for 49, including 36 times five wickets in an inning and one time 10 wickets in a match.
-These stats clearly show, how was he truly a legend cricketer.
+These stats clearly show, how was he truly a legendary cricketer.